Training and Education

 The philosophy of the unit includes a strong emphasis on student development, providing services and programs for students who are confronting typical developmental issues and tasks.
 The CCSD also assists students whose concerns are interfering with their ability to function in a satisfactory manner.
 Approximately 8% of the student body uses the CCSD services annually to address a wide variety of personal, education, and career-related problems or concerns.

-The staff of the CCSD spends roughly 40% of its time in counseling, 25% in training or teaching, 20% in consultation, staff development, and special University programs.
+The staff of the CCSD spends roughly 40% of its time in counseling, 25% in training, 20% in consultation, staff development, and special University programs.
 Remaining staff time includes a variety of activities such as committee work, outreach activities, administrative duties, or research.
 The CCSD has five administrative support staff.

 The CCSD has two separate facilities: psychologists, postdoctoral fellows, and interns are located in the Perkins Student Center within space specifically designed for a university counseling center.
 The psychiatrists, as well as some of the psychologists, are located in a wing of the campus' Student Health Service.
 Interns have private offices with video equipment and desk-top computers.
 Facilities include two group rooms and a professional library.